Guides

 Example 3 - Incorrect Structure

-In this example, the executable file is not located at the top-level position.
+The executable file is not at the top-level position:

 /subfolder/game.exe